 Six key actions for building like an expert

 Success in new-venture building can be learned from those that are the best at it.
 We grouped the factors that distinguish experts from novices, based on our experience and the research, into six actions for success.
 We also find that these factors can affect revenue expectations.
-When looking specifically at the factors in place for individual new ventures, the data suggest that the new ventures that respondents say have a majority of the factors in place see 3.4 times more revenue from new ventures in their fifth year than did new businesses that didn’t have any in place.
+When looking specifically at the factors in place for individual new ventures, the data suggest that the new ventures that respondents say have at least half of the factors in place see 3.1 times more from new ventures in their fifth year than new businesses that didn't.

 1. Take a disciplined portfolio approach.
 Understanding that the stakes are high, expert builders spread their bets.
 They have built an average of about six new ventures in the past five years, whereas novices have built fewer than two during that time.